morungos/recipes/docs/vegetarian/gluten-free-vegan-haggis.md

 > Adapted from [a recipe from The Pesky Vegan](https://thepeskyvegan.com/recipes/vegan-haggis/)

+This is a personal favourite, and it's one of the best matches to "real" haggis in texture and flavour.
+Leftovers work great when fried as sausages or burgers.
+And it makes an excellent "haggis supper" deep-fried in batter with potato fries.

 ## Ingredients

-* 200g of beluga lentils
+* 200g of dried beluga lentils (or a 400g can of cooked beluga lentils)
 * 250g pinhead oats
 * 2 medium carrots, peeled and grated
 * 150g finely chopped mushrooms